 If you’re interested in learning about the glycemic index (GI) and why it matters to you, see here.

-This is probably the most difficult of the lot, but it doesn’t have to be.
+- This is probably the most difficult of the lot, but it doesn’t have to be.
+You don’t have to be breathlessly gasping for air but you do need to use your common sense:

-Just one foot in front of the other.
+Just keep putting one foot in front of the other.

 Changing Habits Commit to healthy habits while saying goodbye to unhealthy ones that are holding you back.